 Kolmogorov Complexity

-In the previous chapter, we saw what entropy tells us about compressing strings.
-If we treat letters independently, coding theory is especially powerful.
+In the previous chapter, we saw what coding theory tells us about compressing strings.
+If we treat letters of the text independently, coding theory is especially powerful.
 But that's an assumption that good compression algorithms can't make.

-Kolmogorov complexity is the ultimate limit for how much a file can be compressed.
+Kolmogorov complexity is a different approach to the same compressing question.
+It's the ultimate limit for how much a file can be compressed.
 This makes it a very powerful theoretical concept to have in our dictionary!

 Kolmogorov complexity of an object is the length of its shortest specification.
 This is the ultimate limit of compression.